tyler-meier/Simulation/doc/DESIGN.md

 Visualizations: Assumptions made were that other sims were going to be added , so the design is set up so that this is able to be done easily without having to change a lot of the code (such as just adding things to properties files and changing some name stuff)

+Simulation: Assumption that were made regarding the simulation was that every cell would have only 2 states and it was decided by the majority in the team to not have a cell class which was not a good decision.
+After changing that 3 days before deadline, the cell class was introduced which allowed the code to flow nicely.

 #### Features Affected by Assumptions
 Configurations: In order to simplify the process, the save file feature uses default parameters as